Regina’s Largest Child Feeding Program

 Regina Food For Learning (RFFL) is a non-profit organization that has served in 33 different locations in the city in response to requests from the community.

-RFFL is Regina’s largest child feeding program, providing services in Regina schools and neighborhoods for over 28 years.
+RFFL is Regina’s largest child feeding program, providing services in Regina schools and neighborhoods since 1988.

 Thanks to our dedicated volunteers, we achieve nutritious meals at an average cost of $2.49 per lunch, $1.66 per breakfast and .83 per snack.
 We currently provide on average 11,150 nutritious snacks, breakfasts and lunches to 865 students each month.
 Read More